sunaku/enthium/README.md

   it can be typed without same-finger bigrams such as `you'd` and `I'd`.

 * Cluster minus and equals for intuitive zoom in/out shortcuts with Ctrl.

-* Cluster comma and semicolon for prev/next jumping in Vim for f/F/t/T.
-  This also mirrors the relative ordering of H and L on the right hand.

-* Cluster period and slash for `./` and `../` filesystem path navigation, raking down vertically for `</` closing tags in HTML and XML documents, and easy access to forward slash and question mark for Vim text search.

-* Although period and comma are backwards in the sense of their shifted symbols `>` and `<`, their arrangement reduces lateral stretch bigrams and also clusters `>` with minus and equals for `->` and `=>` arrows.

 ### Deviation: PF and WV